A Deeper Look at the Birth of the Messiah - Part 2

 And in the midst of the lampstands was one like a son of man.
 He was dressed in a robe extending down to his feet and he wore a wide golden belt around his chest.
 Revelation 1:13

 Jesus, in all His heavenly splendor, is dressed in gold.
 The river Pishon that flowed out of the Garden of Eden was rich in gold.
 King Solomon’s palace was filled with gold.
-No other king compared to him.
 The articles in the Tabernacle were fashioned from pure gold.
 The Ark of the Covenant and the cherubim that sat atop the Ark and the Mercy Seat were made of gold.
 The streets in heaven are paved in gold.
-Gold – the most precious of all metals – fills the places where God dwells.
-And, after the wise men arrived, it filled the house that held His Son, our King.
+Gold–the most precious of all metals–fills the places where God dwells.
+And, after the Wise Men arrived, it filled the house that held His Son, our King.

 The FRANKINCENSE that was given to Jesus represented HIGH PRIEST.